mjbernier/Portfolio/SQL/readme.md

-# SQL Programming
+# Relational Database Query Operations in SQL

-This project contains a sample of my work in SQL programming.
+This project contains a sample of my work in SQL programming using a relational database.
 While currently small, I intend to add more code over time.

 The current content includes examples of:
 - Basic table operations